jcbecker/termProject/README.md

 work is a terrain generator suited for computer games development.

 ### Biomes
+* The terrain may have 5 biomes, each one with different ways of calculating the relief.
+* It's possible to create more biomes with few modifications

 ![5 Terrain in distinct biomes](images/biomes.png?raw=true "Biomes")

+* Biomes have square areas, the probability of the adjacent square being the same biome is controlled

 ![6 Images with different frequencies of distribution of biomes](images/biomefrequency.png?raw=true "BiomesFrequency")

+* The boundaries are continuous by interpolation
+* The distance from the interpolation is controlled

 ![Discontinuous terrain and another continuous](images/interpolation1.png?raw=true "Border comparison1")